-- Transition in heights from surrounding areas to Heritage Conservation Areas. - No changes are proposed to Heritage Conservation Areas and the status of individual heritage items
+- Transition in heights from surrounding areas to Heritage Conservation Areas. - No changes are proposed to Heritage Conservation Areas and the status of individual heritage items in the Plan.

 Built form recommendations in the Plan provide guidance for development near or adjoining heritage items and conservation areas drawn from the heritage analysis.